Juan Sebastián Elcano: Elcano under Magellan's leadership

 Elcano confessed his part in the mutinies against Magellan during his interrogation at Valladolid after the circumnavigation, adding that he had not written anything while Magellan was alive because he feared him.
-Magellan had been killed in the Philippines on April 27, 1521 by warriors from the island of Mactan.
+Magellan had been killed in the Philippines on April 27, 1521, by warriors from the island of Mactan.

 Although the objective set by the king was to open the route to the Spice Islands, when they reached Asia, Magellan began to pursue his personal objectives as a captain.
 The king had promised to make him governor of those islands in the Castilian hemisphere and that he should enjoy commercial rights to the trade of the two main islands.
 This is probably why the expedition did not sail directly to the Moluccas islands to acquire spices, but further north.
 They also traveled widely in the region, getting involved in the internal conflicts of the resident peoples of the various islands.

 Voyage after Magellan's death

-After Magellan's death, the Portuguese Duarte Barbosa, a relative of Magellan, was appointed captain-general, but he was also killed in Cebu together with Captain João Serrão of the Trinidad, in an ambush at a dinner organized by the Hindu leader of the island, the rajah called Humabon.
+After Magellan's death, the Portuguese Duarte Barbosa, a relative of Magellan, was appointed captain-general, but he was also killed in Cebu together with Captain João Serrão of the Trinidad, in an ambush at a dinner organized by the leader of the island, the rajah called Humabon.
 In that ambush on May 1 in Mactan, about 35 sailors lost their lives.
 In this situation, on May 2, 1521, it was decided to burn the ship Concepción because there were not enough sailors, only 116 or 117, to crew three ships.
 Thus the expedition was reduced from five to two vessels.

 Now the expedition had only two vessels to return to Seville, Victoria and Trinidad.
 However, Elcano was not immediately appointed captain.
 First another Portuguese, Juan Lopez de Carvalho, was appointed in May 1521.
 Disagreeing with Carvalho's manner of command, the sailors dismissed Carvalho and elected Elcano as captain of the ship on September 17, 1521.
 Clarifying what happened between May and September is complicated because there are several versions of the events.
 How and why the unusual decision was made to remove Carvalho and place Elcano in command has not yet been determined, but it is certain that Elcano was chosen as captain by the crew to replace Carvalho.

 After arriving in the Moluccas and loading the cargo of cloves, once in South Asia Captain Elcano changed his original plan.
 He proposed to continue westward returning to Europe around the Cape of Good Hope in Africa, without turning back or rounding Cape Horn in South America.
 This change of plans would culminate with the first round-the-world voyage.